Transition from Statistical to Hardware-Limited Scaling in Photonic Quantum State Reconstruction: Methods

-\item \textbf{Detection and Probability Assignment:} The output optical intensities are recorded by the photodiode array.
+\begin{enumerate} \item \textbf{State Initialization (Injection):} The input quantum state is defined by the spatial distribution of the laser light injected into the processor.
+Physically, injecting coherent laser light solely into the $a$-th input waveguide prepares the computational basis state $\ket{a}$.
+For example, injection into channel $a=3$ prepares the state $\ket{\psi} = (0,0,1,0,0,0,0,0)^T$, corresponding to a density matrix $\rho$ where $\rho_{33}=1$ and all other elements vanish. \item \textbf{Unitary Evolution:} Using the control library, we apply a specific unitary transformation, $U$, to the photonic processor.
+This transformation is realized by tuning the mesh of Mach-Zehnder interferometers.
+For shadow tomography, these unitaries are drawn from the Haar measure (or a specific experimental design as detailed below). \item \textbf{Detection and Probability Assignment:} The output optical intensities are recorded by the photodiode array.
 Since the detectors measure classical intensity rather than single-photon counts in this regime, we derive the quantum probabilities via normalization.
 Let $V_i$ denote the voltage measured at the $i$-th output photodiode, which is proportional to the light intensity.
 The probability of observing the system in state $\ket{b_i}$ (the $i$-th output mode) is calculated as:

 This normalized vector represents the diagonal of the density matrix in the rotated basis, serving as the input for the reconstruction algorithm. \end{enumerate}

 To rigorously benchmark the platform's fidelity, we executed four distinct experimental protocols.
 These progress from full-dimensional trivial states to complex superpositions embedded in subspaces: